congomongo/congomongo/readme.markdown

 Leiningen is the recommended way to use congomongo.
 If you are using Clojure 1.3.0 or later, just add

-    [congomongo "0.3.3"]
+    [congomongo "0.4.0"]

-to your project.clj (for the latest stable version) or
+to your project.clj (for the latest stable version).

-    [congomongo "0.4.0-SNAPSHOT"]

-for the current development version.

 If you are still on Clojure 1.2.x, use congomongo version 0.2.3 instead.